duffney/duffney.io/content/posts/Add-Credentials-To-PowerShell-Functions.md

 I want to give a shout out to [Joel Bennett](https://twitter.com/Jaykul).
 He was kind enough to review this blog post and provide some really great technical insights.
 With his help, I learned as much as you did, if not more.
 Teaching is the best way to learn after all.
 Thanks, Joel!

+Follow me on [Twitter](https://twitter.com/joshduffney), where all my ideas start.